vbextreme/ghostmirror/README.md

 State:
 ======
+* v0.10.0 from issue 6, ghostmirror required the first mirror to be working in order to have a database similar to the one on your PC in order to perform the comparison.
+Given the developments this is no longer necessary and an alternative mirror will now be sought
 * v0.9.22 fix path_explode ..
 * v0.9.21 fix pkgbuild update after git, fix man documentation
 * v0.9.20 bash completion(request 4), fix environment(issue 5)